rellumgeluk/rellumgeluk/README.md

 </div>

 # 👋 **Hi, I’m Nathalia**
-- 🌱 Doing things out of passion and curiosity.
+- 🌱 Currently learning web dev and database administration.
 - ✉️ You can find me on discord, @miss.understand, for any questions or suggestions.

 <!---